nodejscn/node-api-cn/crypto/crypto_createhash_algorithm_options.md

 The `algorithm` is dependent on the available algorithms supported by the version of OpenSSL on the platform.
 Examples are `'sha256'`, `'sha512'`, etc.
-On recent releases of OpenSSL, `openssl list-message-digest-algorithms` will display the available digest algorithms.
+On recent releases of OpenSSL, `openssl list -digest-algorithms` (`openssl list-message-digest-algorithms` for older versions of OpenSSL) will display the available digest algorithms.

 Example: generating the sha256 sum of a file